sigcpp/sigcpp.github.io/_posts/2020-10-12-ponder-runtime-efficiency.md

 {% include start-aside.html kind="info" %}

-Sorry, no link to the page that discusses the problem because that site teaches some bad habits.
+Sorry, no link to the page that discusses the problem because the source site teaches some bad habits.
 For example, it recommends including `<bits/stdc++.h>`.

 {% include end-aside.html %}